AjayTakur/SmartUpAdvance/README.md

  6. How to get the test data of Smartup whenever requires for AA platform incase?
  7. Should the Look and Feel UI has to similar to SmartUp platform?
  8. The new code based developed has to propritory of SmartUp ?
+ 9. What if any 3rd party software is down?

  ## Acronymns